 Mark also works to support Carers Trust regionally and nationally with a particular focus on the Advance mentoring Design Team, the Regional Governance Group for the Midlands and Eastern Region, and is currently working on a project around market intelligence and business development.

 Pam has been a supporter of cooperative venture from a very early age.
 She still remembers the family Coop divi number she learnt nearly 70 years ago.
-Pam is not only a Director of Northamptonshire Credit Union, but also a trustee of CENCAB, a director of CENCAB CIC and in the recent past she has been a Trustee and Treasurer of the British Sociological Association.
+Pam is a Director of Northamptonshire Credit Union and in the recent past she has been a Trustee and Treasurer of the British Sociological Association.
 Other co-operative ventures she has been involved with are the Association for the teaching of Social Sciences (Trustee, Director and Treasurer) and Olive Branch Learning.

 In Pam's spare time she chair's her local Patient Participation Group, and the Locality Engagement Group for Northampton West and represents the Patient voice on the Patient Congress of Nene Clinical Commissioning Group.

 Victoria is the Chief Executive of Northamptonshire Community Foundation.
 She has been CEO for 9 years and when she started the endowment was £450k, It’s now £7.7 million.
 She is very proud of this and the fact that they now give away £1 million annually.

 She was director of marketing and fund development at MK community foundation for 5 years and previously had a long career in local newspapers developing newspaper in education initiatives in the north east.
 Victoria was an actress and singer and won the regional finals of England entertains in 1987.